Green Bay, WI & Escanaba, MI

 Reconstructive oral surgery often including the replacement of hard and soft oral tissues that are missing.
 This often includes patients who have been through a serious accident or have faced oral cancer which then resulted in the loss of sizeable soft and hard tissue.
 Rebuilding this structure may require several stages of surgery.
 Through multiple stages of surgery, we can restore the lost soft tissue and then work on creating new hard tissue infrastructure with the help of grafted bone, reconstruction plates and/or alloplastic materials.

 At Bay Lakes Center for Complex Dentistry, our team can repair, rebuild, and restore your oral cavity.
 Our team of prosthodontists, have extensive experience and knowledge in oral surgery.
-For more information on services we offer, contact Joseph Lasnoski, DDS, MS or Matthew B. Hallas, DMD by contacting our front office staff at one of our three office locations:
+For more information on services we offer, contact Joseph Lasnoski, DDS, MS or Matthew B. Hallas, DMD by contacting our front office staff at one of our two office locations:

 Green Bay Location